- » What is Palliative and End of life Care?

 Useful sites and further information on managing breathlessness:

-The link below is to is to the Addenbrooke's Hospital website with video and audio to help manage breathlessness including:
+- Addenbrooke's Hospital website with video and audio to help manage breathlessness including causes of breathlessnes and relaxation scripts

-Click on the link below for St Christophers Hospite site and a set of four videos designed to give people advice and information about managing breathlessness
+- St Christophers Hospite website has a set of four videos designed to give people advice and information about managing breathlessness